Viber/creators-hub/docs/bots-api/errors.md

 larger than the receiver's supported API version, which means that the message cannot<br/>
 be delivered.
 To avoid this error, the client should ensure that the `minApiVersion`<br/>
 specified in the API request is equal to or lower than the API version supported by the<br/>
 receiver.
-If the problem persists, the client should contact the support team for<br/>
+If the problem persists, the client should contact the support team for assistance.
-assistance.

 ## Incompatible With Version